wadim/responsive-font-size/README.md

     @media all and (max-width: 802px) { p { font-size: 2.31846em; } }
     @media all and (max-width: 698px) { p { font-size: 1.9827em; } }

-Increase $font-size-step to achieve greater fluency.
+Decrease $font-size-step to achieve greater fluency.